-Let’s Talk Libraries is our ongoing conversation with you about the services offered in our libraries.
+Thank you to everyone who has participated in our Let’s Talk Libraries consultation about the services offered in our libraries.

 We are proud of our library services and want to make sure Barnsley’s libraries meet your needs.